konstantinlindner/file-metadata/README.md

 - To utilize the CSV option, create a directory "csvInput" in the root of the project and add a single CSV file.
 The file must contain a header called "link".
 It can optionally contain any other fields you may want.

-- To compress video files, place any videos inside a directory named "fileInput" in the root of the project and choose the option to create low res videos after running the script.
+- To compress video files, place any videos inside the directory named "fileInput" in the root of the project and choose the option to create low res videos after running the script.

 3. Run the script